LiyuZer/Automa/README.md

 ### Strong Isolated and Decentralized Execution

 Paths are isolated from one another; they cannot access the same memory.
 In the case of nondeterministic exploration, a new sprouted path represents an entirely new "universe" of computation—an alternate path for how the calculation could have gone.
 A deep copy of the inputs and current graph state is required.
 While this might be computationally expensive initially, future optimizations will include copy-on-write techniques and methods to utilize more lightweight nondeterministic paths.
 This approach enables thousands of nondeterministic paths to run efficiently without concerns about parallel programming issues.
-Additionally, paths can execute on different machines in parallel, with the operator coordinating between them.
+Additionally, paths can be executed on different machines in parallel, with the operator coordinating between them.

 ### Computation as Structure

 Automa views algorithms structurally rather than as a set of instructions.
 Computation is treated not as a series of commands, but as a structure that is traversed.
 This perspective enables different optimization strategies and analysis techniques that may not be apparent in traditional programming paradigms.

+Automa is in its essence is a structural programming language, based closely on the mathematical structure of algorithms.
+These graphs are not made for the purpose of visual appeal, but to serve as almost mathematical structures that can be run.
+Algorithms you can morph, analyze different isomorphisms, adapt, create, categorize etc. The idea being to structure our programs not from the data perspective, but from the algorithmic structure.

+The way I think about it, a graph represents an abstraction for executing functions in some order.
+Normally in languages functions are composed, chained, put into procedural blocks etc. The structure of the function calls however is rarely visited from a meta perspective.
+What if we did that?
+What if we could view different arrangement of function calls, as part of a similar structure, say for example divide and conquer algorithms, or dynamic programming algorithms?
+Hopefully, this can be a beneficial abstraction in the future!

 ---